Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Analytification and models

-\begin{rmk} The analogue of Theorem~\ref{thm:redfiber} fails in general for $K$ an arbitrary non-Archimedean, nontrivially valued field $K$.
-Let indeed $X=\spec(A)$ be an affine reduced $K$-scheme and $\cX=\spec(\cA)$ be a model with integral closure $\cX'$ in $X$.
-If $K$ is discretely valued, $\cX'$ is finite over $\cX$, by excellence (but $\cX'_s$ is of course not reduced in general).
-If $K$ is densely valued, the finiteness of $\cX'$ over $\cX$ implies that $\cX'_s$ is reduced, and hence that the sup-seminorm $\n_{\cX^\beth}=\n_{\cX'^\beth}=\n_{\cA'}$ takes values in $|K|$, a condition that is not satisfied in general when the group $|K^*|$ is not divisible. \end{rmk}
+\begin{rmk} Theorem~\ref{thm:redfiber} fails in general over an arbitrary densely valued non-Archimedean field $K$.
+Let indeed $X=\spec A$ be an affine reduced $K$-scheme, $\cX=\spec\cA$ an affine model, and denote by $\cA'$ the integral closure of $\cA$ in $A$.
+If $K$ is densely valued and $\cA'$ is finite over $\cA$, then $\cX':=\spec\cA'$ is a model of $X$, and hence $\cX'_s$ is reduced, by Theorem~\ref{thm:redint}.
+As a result, the sup-seminorm $\n_{\cX^\beth}=\n_{\cX'^\beth}=\n_{\cA'}$ takes values in $|K|$, a condition that is not satisfied in general when the group $|K^\times|$ is not divisible. \end{rmk}